 During the RI field investigation, transects of DGM data were collected to develop anomaly densities.
-Based on the identified anomaly densities, full coverage grid surveys were completed within RC2 area in areas of high, medium, and low anomaly densities over 5.3 acres of the site, with an additional 0.7 acres of grid coverage completed using analog methods.

-A total of 1,303 targets were selected for intrusive investigation; 2 targets resulted in a MEC item found (37mm practice projectile with M58 practice fuze), 818 were MD items, and 247 were cultural debris.
-The remaining 236 targets consisted of "same as" targets, seeds, geology, false positives, and no finds (HGL, 2016).
-Figure 3 presents the RI field investigation conducted at the Camp Butner FUDS MRA.
-An overview of MRS-04-specific results can be found in Section 2.7.
+Based on the identified anomaly densities, full coverage grid surveys were completed within RC1 in areas of high, medium, and low anomaly densities over 5.3 acres of the site, with an additional 0.7 acres of grid coverage completed using analog methods.
+A total of 68 miles of geophysical transects, 40 miles of reconnaissance transects, and 90 intrusive investigation grids were completed within RC1 (which surrounds MRS-06).
+A total of 749 targets were selected for intrusive investigation at RC1.
+One target was investigated and determined to pose an explosive hazard, and 243 items were classified as MD (HGL, 2016).
+Two additional MEC items were discovered but not within a grid and addressed during the RI field work.
+The three items determined to be MEC were discovered within the boundaries of the RC1 area, but not within MRS-06.
+Figure 3 presents the RI field investigation conducted at the RC1 area as it relates to characterization of MRS-06.
+An overview of MRS-06-specific results can be found in Section 2.7.

-Ten Incremental Sampling Methodology (ISM) surface soil samples were collected throughout the RC2 AOI based on an evaluation of the anomaly density data and the intrusive and historical results.
-A sample was collected where a 155mm HE projectile was found (not located within a grid).
-Samples were also collected in the grids where MEC were found during the intrusive investigations; within the highest anomaly density areas; and where medium levels of MD counts were recorded (HGL, 2016).
+Ten Incremental Sampling Methodology (ISM) surface soil samples were collected throughout the RC1 area based on an evaluation of the anomaly density data and the intrusive and historical results.
+Samples were collected in the grids where MEC were found during the intrusive investigations; within the highest anomaly density areas; and where medium levels of MD counts were recorded.
+The laboratory analysis revealed that surface soil does not pose a threat to human health, and that no unacceptable ecological risk from MC-related contamination exists in surface soil (HGL, 2016).